 Remember the telephone game?
 What do you think the chances are that the customer gets the information requested after so many handoffs?

-And so it will go until, after who knows how many of these handoff circuits, the customer finally gets answer to the questions.
+And so it will go until, after who knows how many of these handoff circuits, the customer finally gets an answer to the question.
 That’s if the customer is still around and has not moved to another supplier.